huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] It doesn't exist
 - [x] It was supposedly discovered by James Cook
-- [ ] It didn't appear on natical maps until 1908
+- [ ] It didn't appear on nautical maps until 1908

 #### Which restaurant chain opened first?